Get Real Help From Real PeopleDedicated Attorneys With Lived Experience

 Potential Challenges in High Net Worth Divorces

-Not surprisingly, couples in the highest tax brackets generally tend to have more assets then others.
-The number of assets generally available to high-net worth couples that must be divided, as well as the fact that the couple’s estate has likely been protected by placing it into trusts rather than held personally, automatically create a situation where the case is more complex.
+Not surprisingly, couples in the highest tax brackets generally tend to have more assets than others.
+The number of assets generally available to high-net-worth couples that must be divided, as well as the fact that the couple’s estate has likely been protected by placing it into trusts rather than held personally, automatically create a situation where the case is more complex.

-Some of the assets that are common within a high net worth divorce can include real estate holdings, brokerage accounts, business ownership or corporate partnerships, substantial retirement or investment accounts, expensive collections, and complex compensation packages.
-These situations can present a number of challenges based on the abstruse manners that the plans or contracts dictating these assets are generally drafted.
+Some of the assets that are common within a high net-worth divorce can include real estate holdings, brokerage accounts, business ownership or corporate partnerships, substantial retirement or investment accounts, expensive collections, and complex compensation packages.
+These situations can present a number of challenges based on the abstruse manner that the plans or contracts dictating these assets are generally drafted.

 It is not uncommon to find that a couple who had already established significant assets entering the marriage took the precaution of having a prenuptial agreement.
 If so, then the prenuptial agreement has to stand a number of tests to be upheld at the time of the divorce.
 If the couple’s situation has substantially changed since the time they entered the prenuptial agreement, it’s possible that it will not be upheld.
 If the prenuptial agreement was not written properly, there’s also a chance it will not be upheld.
 If you’re entering into a marriage, make sure you utilize an experienced divorce attorney to draft your prenuptial agreement so that any areas where holes can sometimes be poked within a subsequent divorce are drafted comprehensively.

-Obtaining an appraisal on a home is a fairly easy process; however, when dealing with high net worth divorces, there is often a need to obtain valuations for businesses, yachts, art collections, antique cars, sports memorabilia, or other types of assets if there is not an agreement on the value of each.
-These types of valuations require experts to be retained to provide a valuation.
+Obtaining an appraisal on a home is a fairly easy process; however, when dealing with high-net-worth divorces, there is often a need to obtain valuations for businesses, yachts, art collections, antique cars, sports memorabilia, or other types of assets if there is not an agreement on the value of each.
+These types of evaluations require experts to be retained to provide a valuation.
 If the value determined is contested, the other spouse can obtain their own expert to provide a value.
 Sometimes the difference in values can be millions of dollars.
-Having an attorney on your side who knows what type of expert to retain to ensure that, if your case goes to trial, your expert will be the one that the Judge relies on in valuating that specific asset.
+Having an attorney on your side who knows what type of expert to retain ensures that, if your case goes to trial, your expert will be the one that the Judge relies on on evaluating that specific asset.

-The division of other high net worth assets that may require assistance from a divorce attorney in Hanover include trademarks, luxury automobiles, passive income streams, rental properties, phantom income, memberships into exclusive clubs, and a number of other assets.
+The division of other high-net-worth assets that may require assistance from a divorce attorney in Hanover includes trademarks, luxury automobiles, passive income streams, rental properties, phantom income, memberships into exclusive clubs, and a number of other assets.

 Massachusetts provides calculations for both child support and alimony.
 However, when the cumulative income between the Parties is above $250,000.00 per year, the calculations become significantly more “gray” rather than “black and white.”
 In these types of situations, it is not uncommon to see both child support and alimony being paid or to see what is called “unallocated support” – which means it is support being paid without a label.